open-cluster-management-io/enhancements/enhancements/sig-policy/28-selective-policy-enforcment/README.md

 The behavior of the `remediationActionOverride` when the `subFilter` is `true` is:

-+ For the bound Policy, only clusters selected by another PlacementBinding where `subFilter` is false will be considered for `remediationAction` override.
++ For the bound Policy or PolicySet, only clusters selected by another PlacementBinding where `subFilter` is false will be considered for `remediationAction` override.
   + A cluster must be bound by both this `subFilter: true` binding